fredjarlier/mpiMarkDup/README.md

 - samtools view -f 1024 chr1.gz

 Other tools shall complain (not tested). <br />

-2) TODO: construct the right bam header for proper bam creation <br />

-3) TODO: now the major bottle neck is the computation of the collision in perfect hash table. <br />
-		 we shall compute collision only one time according to the biggest chromosom to mark <br />

-4) TODO: problem with the option -q > 0 (it works with -q 0)

 Release 1.0 from the 21/10/2019 <br />